 The Kentucky Chamber strongly supports legislation at the state and federal levels that provides new and sustainable funding that supports the maintenance and improvements needed on our transportation system today and allows the building of a system that supports our state in the 21st century.
-We support efforts to ensure that funds are available to match federal transit funds to fill the void being left by the expiration of toll credits.
+We support efforts to ensure that state funds continue to be available to match federal transit funds.

 We also encourage the administration to take advantage of the state's Public-Private Partnership (P3) legislation to encourage private investment in the construction and maintenance of our infrastructure.
 The Kentucky Chamber urges the General Assembly to create a multi-modal transportation fund to address the infrastructure needs of the railroad, aviation, riverport, and public transit industries.

 Continued investments in all modes make Kentucky more competitive and attractive for development with safe and reliable avenues of logistical infrastructure critical for economic growth.